Peace Land Dignity

-Peace Land Dignity (Pace Terra Dignità, PTD) is a pacifist electoral alliance in Italy founded by former journalist and television host Michele Santoro.
-The list, which includes three left-wing minor parties, was launched in September 2023 in Rome, with the aim of taking part in the 2024 European Parliament election in Italy.
+Peace Land Dignity (Pace Terra Dignità, PTD) was a pacifist electoral alliance in Italy founded by journalist and television host Michele Santoro on February 14th, 2024, following the breakup of Unione Popolare, a left-wing to far-left coalition that had participated in the 2022 Italian general election.
+The list, which included three left-wing minor parties, was launched in September 2023 in Rome, with the aim of taking part in the 2024 European Parliament election in Italy.
+As of 2026, the alliance is de facto defunct, as the Communist Refoundation Party (the only somewhat structured party in the coalition) seeks to join the broader centre-left Campo Largo alliance.